poorlyordered/MCPServers/doc/RankingoFLegends_PRD.md

 **Tournament and League Organization**

-- Tournament creation and management using Challengermode API
+- Tournament creation and management system
 - League scheduling and standings
 - Match result tracking and statistics
+- Integration with RIOT API for game data

 **Authentication and Backend**